hengcc918-creator/5m-data-2.2-data-architecture/lesson.md

 ### Preparation

 - We will be using the `bde` environment for this lesson.
-If you do not have the environment, please refer to [the environment folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments)
+If you do not have the environment, please refer to [the environment folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments).
+Setup instructions is at [installation page](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/blob/main/installation.md)

 - We also need to setup a Redis account.
 Please refer to the [installation guide under Lesson Preparation 2.2](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/blob/main/installation.md#preparation-for-lesson-22)